javacook/proxifier/README.md

 # proxifier
 ### Summary
-Proxifier creates a proxy of an object in order to check whether all setters resp. getters have been invoked.
+Proxifier creates a proxy of an object in order to check whether all setters resp. getters have been invoked, e.g. in case of mappings.

 ### Details
 In many situations we have to map properties from one object into another which are structurally very similar: